mskian/coinprice-bash/README.md

-# Coin Price bash Script
+# CoinPrice bash Script

+Coin Price - Cryptocurrency Price Ticker 🔥

 Shell Script to Get a Cryptocurrency Prices on your Terminal 🔥